Shravani512/AWS-Solutions-Architect-Associate-Certification/Service-Storage.md

 Data is automatically scalable — no need to increase size manually Fully managed by AWS (no server maintenance)

-* **Storage Classess**

-1. Standard Storage (Multi-AZ) - Data stored in multiple AZs very safe and durable it is Slightly more expensive
-2. One Zone Storage - Data stored in single AZ it is Cheaper Less safe if AZ fails

 * **Performance Modes(Speed control)**

 1. General Purpose - Best for websites, CMS, normal apps it has Low latency, fast response